How to Run WordPress and a Next.js Application Side by Side on a Single Server

 sudo ln -s /etc/nginx/sites-available/wordpress /etc/nginx/sites-enabled/

-sudo systemctl restart nginx
+sudo systemctl reload nginx

-1. Create a Next.js Application
+1. Create a Directory for Your Application

-sudo mkdir nextjs
+sudo mkdir -p /var/www/nextjs

-cd nextjs
+cd /var/www/nextjs

 npx create-next-app@latest .